EthanCloin-Pax/better-survey-lib/app/src/main/java/com/example/bettersurveylib/api/README.md

 Requests also must include Headers for TimeStamp and Signature.
 Refer to TerminalRegister docs for details.

 ### Survey Authentication Details
+### Flow
-Authentication with the Survey Service includes two stages: Authentication of the SurveyRegister request, and Authentication of other SurveyRequests.
+Authentication with the Survey Service includes two stages:

-SurveyRegister request must include:
+1. Authentication of Register request (See `Authenticator.addAuthToRegisterRequest`):
+   - This request body must include the DeviceID (or DeviceSN) and current TimeStamp
+   - This request body must include a Signature value, created by encrypting the original request body with the registerRequestEncryptKey and the SHA1 algorithm.

+2. Authentication of Survey requests (See `Authenticator.addAuthToSurveyRequest`):
+   1. This request body must include the DeviceID, current TimeStamp, and Token (returned in Register response)
+   2. This request must include a Signature value, created by encrypting the original request body with the decrypted registerResponseKey and the SHA1 algorithm
 ```java
 public class RegisterReq {